tsantospan/DASNN/README.md

 ### Main script

 The main script has the following steps :
 - It defines the transformations (making images into squares images, normalizations, ... ) that will be done to the data during the training.
-In particular, if we ask it to normalize the input or output data, it will need to know the maximum and minimum values (see arguments ```amplitude-img``` and ```path-min-max``` of the main script)
+In particular, if we ask it to normalize the input or output data, it will need to know the maximum and minimum values (see arguments ```amplitude-img``` and ```path-min-max``` of the main script).
-- The ImageDAStaset is created with the chosen transforms
+- The ImageDAStaset is created with the chosen transforms.
 - The NN is initialized, enventually loaded from a saved one.
-- We launch **train_model.py**
+- We launch **train_model.py**.

 ### Test script
 In *test.py*, all the data changes (input and output) are made in the function model.predict.
 The square transformation is not done for the moment, this is a TODO.